15 of the Most Parkinson’s-Friendly Gifts You Can Buy!

 Besides wondering how to eat with Parkinson’s disease, many patients struggle with sensitivity to cold, especially in the winter months.

-As such, this oversized heated throw can be an excellent holiday gift.
-It’s soft, stylish, and has six different heating levels.
-Plus it automatically shuts off after four hours for added safety.
+As such, an oversized heated throw can be an excellent holiday gift.
+They are soft, stylish, and can have six different heating levels.
+Plus some of them automatically shut off after four hours for added safety.

 Check out this video for other great weighted gloves.